cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - "message too long": Raised when the input message is too long (raised by EMSA-PSS-ENCODE).
 - "encoding error": Raised when the input message fails encoding (raised by EMSA-PSS-ENCODE).
 - "blinding error": Raised when the inverse of r cannot be found.
-- "invalid input": Raised when the message is not be co-prime with n.
+- "invalid input": Raised when the message is not co-prime with n.

 Steps:
 1. encoded_msg = EMSA-PSS-ENCODE(msg, bit_len(n))